cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

-# Debug Workloads in Kubernetes
+# Debug Workloads with Kubectl Commands

 Knowing how to debug workloads is essential for managing a Kubernetes environment.
 This reference reviews key kubectl commands used for inspecting and troubleshooting pods and containers.